unicornultrafoundation/u2u-sfc/README.md

       ✓ Should not be able to lock more than validator lockup period (273ms) ✓ Should not be able to lock more than validator lockup period (260ms) ✓ Should be able to lock for 1 month (417ms)
-      ✓ Should not unlock if not locked up FTM (453ms) ✓ Should not be able to unlock more than locked stake (464ms) ✓ Should unlock after period ended and stash rewards (834ms)
+      ✓ Should not unlock if not locked up U2U (453ms) ✓ Should not be able to unlock more than locked stake (464ms) ✓ Should unlock after period ended and stash rewards (834ms)